arnaudroger/blog/_posts/2016-10-30-java-performance-puzzle.md

 ## why the alt slow case ?

 That is the big question.
-And it probably would need more work here to figure it out but here are a few points 1 - it happens only on TieredCompilation for that code 2 - but a more simplified version I've quickly played with always run in slow mode even on C2 only.
+And it probably would need more work here to figure it out but here are a few points
+* it happens only on TieredCompilation for that code
+* but a more simplified version I've quickly played with always run in slow mode even on C2 only.
-3 - it does not happen on java9 build 129 that I tested with.
+* it does not happen on java9 build 129 that I tested with.
 So it's either a known issue that is being fixed or that has been fixed by a side effect.
-4 - some of the heuristic might wrongly think there is a benefit to do that.
+* some of the heuristic might wrongly think there is a benefit to do that.

 # So what?

 It's hard to have lesson you can learn from that. the hack to force the fast past is not much of a problem here but it's weird to have to do that.
 If you have unstable performance you might have that kind of issue and then spent some time investigating the asm.
 But if you don't that does not mean the problem is not present...

 What pushed me to fix it was the conviction that the code should be faster that it was - comparing to jackson csv or univocity.
 Having a good benchmark line to measure against or having decent expectation cqan help identifying those issues.

-Also you can see that java thanks to the jit, aggressive inlining, and escape analysis can generate very optimise code, we have 5 level deep inlining in that method

-{% highlight asm %}
-;*invokestatic arraycopy
-                                  ; - java.util.Arrays::copyOfRange@57 (line 3665)
-                                  ; - java.lang.String::<init>@75 (line 207)
-                                  ; - StringArrayCellConsumer::newCell@19 (line 23)
-                                  ; - alt.CsvCharConsumer2::pushCell@46 (line 35)
-                                  ; - alt.CharConsumer2::newCell@8 (line 160)
-                                  ; - alt.CharConsumer2::consumeAllBuffer@71 (line 47)
-{% endhighlight %}

-# Can you help?

- Do you have any knowledge of the heuristic link to that issue? any bug open against the vm?
- You can see that it's total non sense?
-Please leave a comment :)